Suburb overview

 Whyalla Playford is a coastal suburb in South Australia, Australia, with a population of approximately 2,540, making it a boutique locality.
 Located approximately 232 km from the Adelaide CBD, Whyalla Playford is a coastal area in South Australia.
 The median household income is $74,308 per year.

-Official Australia Post postcode for Whyalla Playford.
+Postcode for Whyalla Playford, from a community postcode dataset cross-checked against Australia Post.
 A postcode may cover multiple suburbs.

 Straight-line distance from the suburb centroid to the nearest capital city CBD.
 Actual driving distance will be longer.